 Tallahassee Bankruptcy Counsel: Q&A

-When it comes to commercial bankruptcy law, trust William Crawford of Thompson, Crawford & Smiley to represent you with class.
+When it comes to commercial bankruptcy law, trust William Crawford of Thompson, Crawford, Brown & Smiley to represent you with class.
 He’s spent years resolving bankruptcy disputes for clients, and his thorough counsel is based on diverse experience.
 His dual interests in real estate and commercial litigation complement his North Florida bankruptcy cases.

 Before filing for bankruptcy, consider the following concerns about Tallahassee bankruptcy claims: